nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 # show_answer('MMSE')
 ```

-It is not generally easy to find the posterior mean, median, or mode, however,
+However, it is not generally easy to find the posterior mean, median, or mode,
-so these optimalities only really serve to justify a preference for $x\supa$
+so these optimalities mainly serve to justify a preference for $x\supa$
 in the linear-Gaussian case.

 <details style="border: 1px solid #aaaaaa; border-radius: 4px; padding: 0.5em 0.5em 0;">